The other day I caught myself thinking about the phrase “my students.”

 We say it all the time.
 I quizzed my students twice last week.
 My students and I are going on a field trip.
 A few of my students always seem to come late to class.
 It’s ordinary and plain.
 We don’t even think twice about it.
 But this time I did.

-Thinking critically about this possessiveness is empowering.
+Being critical about this possessiveness is empowering.
 For me, it represents an extension of myself through my students.
 Who I am as a teacher — and as a person — will be duly represented in what we build together.
-I can ignore, but I cannot escape the metaphysical ownership I have over this situation.
-How I plan, teach, and learn about them will be reflected in our shared successes and failures.
-To think about this gives me great pride.
-It also affects me when it comes to non-teaching matters like how I speak to them and think about them and work to relate to them.
-Yes, rethinking the word “my” when it comes to my students contributes to a greater, more attentive investment in my students and myself.
+This is weighty.
+I can ignore it, but I cannot escape the relational ownership I’ve inherited when they walked into my classroom.
+Whether I like it or not, who I am will be reflected in our shared successes and failures.
+They are me.